Monday, 10 September 2018

 VIRUPAKSHA FORT.

-Originally called as “Guttahalli” which turned to the present name of Virupakshapura or simply Virupakshi.
+Originally called “Guttahalli” it turned into the present name of Virupakshapura or simply Virupakshi.
 This place is about 2 KM from Mulbagilu / Mulbagal.
 The Virupaksheeshwara temple with strong walls built by the Vijayanagar King Devaraya –II was also within the fort complex.
 The present Village and the temples are once protected by the strong Fort walls.
 The stones of the wall are missing in many places, reminds that a fort existed once.
-The gateway or entrance of the fort was also found in three places of the Village.
+The gateway or entrance of the fort was also found in three places in the Village.

 LOCATION: GPS Co-ordinates : 13°8'37"N 78°21'58"E CLICK HERE